Great Depression: New Zealand

+Persia

+In Iran, then known as the Imperial State of Persia, the Great Depression had negative impacts on its exports.
+In 1933 a new concession was signed with the Anglo-Persian Oil Company.

 Poland

 Poland was affected by the Great Depression longer and stronger than other countries due to inadequate economic response of the government and the pre-existing economic circumstances of the country.
 At that time, Poland was under the authoritarian rule of Sanacja, whose leader, Józef Piłsudski, was opposed to leaving the gold standard until his death in 1935.
 As a result, Poland was unable to perform a more active monetary and budget policy.
-Additionally, Poland was a relatively young country that emerged merely 10 years earlier after being partitioned between German, Russian and the Austro-Hungarian Empires for over a century.
+Additionally, Poland was a relatively young country that emerged merely 10 years earlier after being partitioned between German, Russian, and the Austro-Hungarian Empires for over a century.
 Prior to independence, the Russian part exported 91% of its exports to Russia proper, while the German part exported 68% to Germany proper.
 After independence, these markets were largely lost, as Russia transformed into USSR that was mostly a closed economy, and Germany was in a tariff war with Poland throughout the 1920s.

-Industrial production fell significantly: in 1932 hard coal production was down 27% compared to 1928, steel production was down 61%, and iron ore production noted a 89% decrease.
+Industrial production fell significantly: in 1932 hard coal production was down 27% compared to 1928, steel production was down 61%, and iron ore production noted an 89% decrease.
 On the other hand, electrotechnical, leather, and paper industries noted marginal increases in production output.
 Overall, industrial production decreased by 41%.
 A distinct feature of the Great Depression in Poland was the de-concentration of industry, as larger conglomerates were less flexible and paid their workers more than smaller ones.